googleapis/google-cloud-python/packages/gapic-generator/docs/templates.rst

 * ``snake_case`` (:meth:`~.utils.case.to_snake_case`): Converts a string in
   any sane case system to snake case.
 * ``wrap`` (:meth:`~.utils.lines.wrap`): Wraps arbitrary text.
-Keyword arguments on this method such as ``subsequent_indent`` and ``initial_width`` should make it relatively easy to take an arbitrary string and make it wrap to 79 characters appropriately.
+Keyword arguments on this method such as ``offset`` and ``indent`` should make it relatively easy to take an arbitrary string and make it wrap to 79 characters appropriately.

 .. _Jinja: http://jinja.pocoo.org/docs/2.10/